The Invisible Woman (1940 film)

+It follows the plot of Kitty Carroll, an attractive and adventurous model who becomes invisible after a test of an invisibility machine invented by the eccentric Professor Gibbs, while complications arise when three comic gangsters steal the machine to use it on their boss.

-The film stars Virginia Bruce, John Barrymore, John Howard, Charlie Ruggles, and Oscar Homolka, and features Margaret Hamilton, Charles Lane and Shemp Howard.
+The film stars Virginia Bruce, John Barrymore, John Howard, Charlie Ruggles and Oscar Homolka, with Margaret Hamilton, Shemp Howard and Charles Lane among those in the supporting cast.
+It was released on December 27, 1940.

 Plot

-Wealthy lawyer Richard Russell (John Howard) funds the dotty old inventor Professor Gibbs (John Barrymore) creation of an invisibility device.
-The first test subject for this machine is Kitty Carroll (Virginia Bruce), a department store model who has been fired from her previous job.
-The machine proves quite successful, and Kitty uses her invisible state to pay back her sadistic former boss, Mr. Growley (Charles Lane).
+Wealthy lawyer Richard Russell funds the dotty old inventor Professor Gibbs in his creation of an invisibility device.
+The first test subject for this machine is Kitty Carroll, a department store model who has been fired from her previous job.
+The machine proves quite successful, and Kitty uses her invisible state to pay back her sadistic former boss, Mr. Growley.